*MPCS Lower School/ MS School TBA

 Kristin Weber is an experienced private instructor in: voice, piano, and musical theater and has over 15 years in Dallas, Atlanta, and Los Angeles, and has become an in-demand instructor and audition coach.
 She aims to nurture each student's unique talents and gifts while instilling a strong foundation of good technique.
 Kristin studied piano, voice, accordion, musical theater, and comedy for more than 15 years in both Dallas and Los Angeles.
 She has been seen in nationally touring musicals, commercials, festivals, showcases, and numerous regional musical theater productions.
 She has received awards in both Dallas and Los Angeles for comedic performances and as a composer has written several songs for short films and stage shows.
 In addition to teaching, Kristin works professionally as a writer, comedian, and parodist.

 Katherine Thomas is a veteran orchestra teacher in the Metro-Atlanta area since 1999.
 A classically trained violinist and professional string educator, Mrs. Thomas also founded The Atlanta Irish Music School and has trained several national-champion Irish musicians.
 Twice published in STRINGS magazine, she was also named a ‘Star of the South’ by Irish America Magazine and has served as a guest clinician at Georgia State University and Strings Without Boundaries.
-She holds a Bachelor of Music degree from Tennessee Tech University and a Master of Education degree from Kennesaw State University.
+She holds a Bachelor of Music degree from Tennessee Tech University and a Master of Education degree from Kennesaw State University; she is currently completing her Certificate in Management from Emory University.
 She also holds her Traditional Irish Teaching Certificate (TTCT) from Comhaltas Ceoltóirí Éireann, Dublin, Ireland.
 She is currently the Director of the Mount Pisgah Arts Academy and lives in Alpharetta with her husband and two daughters.

 Email: Tracy Cendoya